centrifuge/cps/cps/CP3/CP3.md

 |3|Create a [Council motion](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Ffullnode.parachain.centrifuge.io#/council/motions) or [public proposal](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Ffullnode.parachain.centrifuge.io#/democracy)|-|
 |4|Public referendum|Exactly 7 days|

-If the referendum vote passes, the Runtime Upgrade will be enacted.
-The Council can choose to fast track the referendum at their discretion.
+If the referendum vote passes, the Runtime Upgrade can be enacted.
+The Council can choose to fast-track the referendum at their discretion.

 ## TEMPLATE
 Note that this post is not an RFC.